jax-ml/jax/docs/export/export.md

           arg: f32[?, ?]) -> (stablehlo.token, ...)
 ```

-Prior to serialization version 9 the calling convention for effects was
+Prior to calling convention version 9 the calling convention for effects was
 different: the `main` function does not take or return a token.
 Instead
 the function creates dummy tokens of type `i1[0]` and passes them to the
 `_wrapped_jax_export_main`.
 The `_wrapped_jax_export_main`
 takes dummy tokens of type `i1[0]` and will create internally real
 tokens to pass to the inner functions.
 The inner functions use real
-tokens (both before and after serialization version 9)
+tokens (both before and after calling convention version 9)

-Also starting with serialization version 9, function arguments that contain
+Also starting with calling convention version 9, function arguments that contain
 the platform index or the dimension variable values have a
 `jax.global_constant` string attribute whose value is the name of the
 global constant, either `_platform_index` or a dimension variable name.